svmiller/svmiller.github.io/_posts/2023-01-10-what-log-variables-do-for-your-ols-model.md

 ## Conclusion {#conclusion}

-It's not completely dishonest to summarize an OLS model with logarithmic transformations in very general language.
-A researcher could summarize an OLS model in which only the dependent variable is log-transformed by saying "a one-unit change in the independent variable coincides with an estimated change of $$\beta$$ in the log-transformed dependent variable."
+It's not completely dishonest to summarize a linear model with logarithmic transformations in general language.
+A researcher could summarize a model in which only the dependent variable is log-transformed by saying "a one-unit change in the independent variable coincides with an estimated change of $$\beta$$ in the log-transformed dependent variable."
 Perhaps the goal is just to identify statistical significance and direction, in which case the language can be even more general.
 However, it's not too much effort to relay the log transformations back to their untransformed values.
-Different procedures apply for different conditions of log transformation (i.e. whether the DV or IV is log-transformed, or if both are), but think of it this way.
-The standard OLS model in which nothing is log-transformed communicates unit changes and the presence of log transformations communicates proportional changes on the untransformed scale.
-How you communicate those depends on what exactly is log-transformed, but be mindful that the presence of logarithmic transformations mean there are multiplicative/proportional effects being communicated in the model.
+Different procedures apply for different conditions of log transformation (i.e. whether the DV or IV is log-transformed, or if both are), but think of it this way. **The standard model in which nothing is log-transformed communicates unit changes and the presence of log transformations communicates proportional changes on the untransformed scale**.
+How you communicate those depends on what exactly is log-transformed, but be mindful that the presence of logarithmic transformations mean there are multiplicative/proportional effects you should unpack from the model output.